Winds-Studio/NeroChat/README.md

 * Ignore Commands
 * Lots of features that 2b2t's chat plugin has.

-## Servers that use PistonChat
+## Servers that use NeroChat
 * [2b2t.com.au](https://namemc.com/server/2b2t.com.au)

-**Do you use PistonChat and want to add your server here?
+**Do you use NeroChat and want to add your server here?
 Create a pull request!**